Ahmad al-Faqi al-Mahdi: ICC prosecution

 On 26 September 2015, al-Mahdi was surrendered to the court by the government of Niger and transferred to the court's detention center in The Hague, Netherlands.

 Al-Mahdi's trial began on 22 August 2016 and he pleaded guilty to the charges of destroying nine mausoleums and a mosque.
 As the first person to plead guilty to a charge of the ICC, al-Mahdi made a statement expressing remorse and advising others not to commit similar acts.

 On 27 September 2016, al-Mahdi was sentenced to nine years in prison for the destruction of the cultural world heritage in the Malian city of Timbuktu.

 In a subsequent Reparations Order of 17 August 2017, the ICC ordered individual, collective and symbolic reparations for the community of Timbuktu.
 The liability of al-Mahdi was determined to be 2.7 million euros.

+On 25 November 2021, his sentence was reduced on appeal to seven years imprisonment, and he was released on 18 September 2022.